Hyperdeterminants from the $E_8$ Discriminant: Acknowledgements

 \section{Acknowledgements}

+We thank the referees of this work whose suggestions improved this work.
 We thank the developers of Maple and Macaulay2, where most of our computations were done and checked.
 We thank Nathan Ilten, Doug Leonard, and Steven Sam for helpful conversations.
 Auburn University supplied computing resources.
 Oeding is grateful to UTBM and IMPAN for the support provided during which most of this work was carried out.

 This work was partially supported by the grant 346300 for IMPAN from the Simons Foundation and the matching 2015-2019 Polish MNiSW fund as well as by the French ``Investissements d'Avenir'' programme, project ISITE-BFC (contract ANR-15-IDEX-03).
 [1]{}